murex/Dev-Interview-Preparation/README.md

 ## What to Prepare

+### Hackerrank Technical Test

-The technical test will require knowledge of the 4 domains (Language Basics, Data Structures, Object-Oriented Programming, and Algorithms).
-However, it is possible to skip the advanced coding problem in the technical test in any one of the two domains: Object-Oriented Programming and Algorithms.
+The technical test requires knowledge of the 4 domains (Language Basics, Data Structures, Object-Oriented Programming, and Algorithms).
+However, it is possible to skip the **_advanced_** coding problem in the technical test in any of the two domains: Object-Oriented Programming and Algorithms.

+To secure higher chances of success, we advise you first to tackle the questions corresponding to your preferred programming domain.

+### Live Technical Interview

-After an internal evaluation, you will be selected for either an OOP or an Algorithm based technical interview.
+After an internal evaluation of your test result, you will be selected for either an OOP or an Algorithm based technical interview.

 The OOP-based interview will include questions from the following knowledge domains:
 1. Language Basics
 2. Data Structures
 3. Object-Oriented Programming

-On the other hand, an Algorithm based interview will consist of questions from the following knowledge domains:
+On the other hand, the Algorithm based interview will consist of questions from the following knowledge domains:
 1. Language Basics
 2. Data Structures
 3. Algorithms

-Based on that, we advise you to focus on the sections corresponding to your interview type.
+### Resources

-These resources are a great way to prepare for the technical test and technical interview.
+These resources are a great way to prepare for the technical test and the technical interview.

 We highly recommend taking the time to review them before applying.